ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_startnstep.rst

     ansible-playbook playbook.yml --step

-With this option, Ansible stops on each task, and asks if it should execute that task.
+With this option, Ansible stops on each task and asks if it should execute that task.
 For example, if you have a task called "configure ssh", the playbook run will stop and ask.

 .. code-block:: shell